401 (k) is an employer-sponsored savings plan that can help you build financial security for your future.

 Preparing Yourself

 Opening investment accounts is one of the best ways for you to mentally prepare yourself for retirement.
-You will be in a much better position to retire when the time comes if you take the necessary efforts to prepare for it.
+You will be in a much better position to retire when the time comes if you make the necessary efforts to prepare for it.
 Many people do not plan ahead, which leaves them stranded and uncertain about what to do after they retire.

 Diversifying Investments